 Following is an overview of the various locks there are and how to change them.

-In order to change your lock, you can replace your entire lock, or you can replace just the cylinder, or you can take just the cylinder to a locksmith to be rekeyed.
-There are three basic types of cylinders:
+In order to change your lock, you can replace your entire lock, or you can replace just the cylinder.
+Again, you can take just the cylinder to a locksmith to be rekeyed, also.

 - Rim cylinders